Bryanteo2601/Vault-Track-Fintech-hackathon-2026/README.md

 **How to view our app?**

-Our mobile app can be viewed here: https://8081-i7c5n4unr096kz5acoa9r-78fc9c09.sg1.manus.computer
+Our mobile app can be viewed here: https://8081-i7c5n4unr096kz5acoa9r-78fc9c09.sg1.manus.computer or here if the previous link doesn't work: https://dapper-caramel-929ad5.netlify.app

 P.S.
 Since our solution is a mobile app do view it on your mobile phones for the most optimal experience.
 Thank you.